speedata/publisher/doc/manual/content/en/manual/basics/grid.md

 The grid is a set of invisible lines or boxes to which objects are aligned.
 It is familiar from newspaper printing, for example, where there are often five or six columns.
 All pictures or advertisements then fill one or more columns.
 Likewise, there are often grid lines in catalogues that work in a similar way.
 In this way a clear layout is achieved.

 The speedata Publisher always works with such a grid.
 Since every publication is different, there is no way to find a sensible default for it.
 By default the grid is set to a size of 1cm × 1cm.
 It applies to the page as well as all positioning frames and groups.
 You can display the grid with `sp --grid` or `<Trace grid="yes"/>` in the layout.
+All switches of the `<Trace>` command are listed in the chapter [Troubleshooting / Debugging]({{< relref "troubleshooting" >}}).

 ```xml
 <Layout xmlns="urn:speedata.de:2009/publisher/en"